Representation theory of geometric extension algebras: Application to quiver Hecke algebras

 \begin{corollary} Two reduced expressions in the same commutation class induce the same polynomial highest weight structure on the category of representations of a quiver Hecke algebra. \end{corollary}

-\begin{remark} All of the results between Lemma \ref{lem:order} and Corollary \ref{cor:comm} inclusive, together with Theorem \ref{thm:klrhw} below, are purely algebraic, so hold for all finite type quiver Hecke algebras, not just the geometric ones considered in this paper. \end{remark}
+\begin{remark} All of the results proven so far in this section, together with Theorem \ref{thm:klrhw} below, are purely algebraic, so hold for all finite type quiver Hecke algebras, not just the geometric ones considered in this paper. \end{remark}